tfenster/end2end/source/_posts/2024-01-30-azure-container-storage---a-howto-and-performance-check.md

 {% endhighlight %}

 The base setup for ACS follows the [official docs][acstor-disks]:
-- First we need to set a label on the nodepool so that we can use ACS
+- First, we need to set a label on the nodepool so that we can use ACS
 {% highlight powershell linenos %}
 az aks nodepool update --resource-group $rgAndClusterName --cluster-name $rgAndClusterName --name nodepool1 --labels acstor.azure.com/io-engine=acstor
 {% endhighlight %}